wearetinybit/tinybit-critical-css-plugin/readme.txt

 Here's how the plugin works:

 1. Critical CSS generation process is triggered by WP-CLI or the refresh webhook.
-2. Plugin renders a given page.
-The HTML and CSS are sent to tinybit-critical-css-server.
+2. Plugin renders a given WordPress page.
+The HTML and CSS of the page are sent to tinybit-critical-css-server.
 3. When tinybit-critical-css-server returns a successful response, plugin stores critical CSS to the filesystem.
 4. If the critical CSS exists for a given request, the critical CSS is included inline and the stylesheet is deferred.